 The long-term benefits of riboflavin therapy on hearing loss and speech perception with Riboflavin Transporter Deficiency are still not well understood.

 Despite the lesion being in the auditory pathway, children with ANSD benefit from cochlear implantation as much as the general population.
 It has been hypothesized that electric stimulation can be more effective at producing a synchronous electrical response than acoustic stimulation, which is why many individuals with ANSD do not benefit from hearing aids.

-The Cure RTD patient registry has documented over 25 individuals with RTD Type 2 and 5 individuals with RTD Type 3 who have received cochlear implants.
+The Cure RTD patient registry has documented over 70 individuals with RTD Type 2 and 5 individuals with RTD Type 3 who have received cochlear implants.
 Age of implantation has ranged from 1 to 45 years of age.
 Although the results have been variable, the large majority of patients have received significant benefit from the cochlear implant.
-The few cases with less than optimal outcomes had either long-term profound deafness or an extended period of prelingual deafness.
+Those with less than optimal cochlear implant outcomes often had either long-term profound deafness, an extended period of prelingual deafness or severe auditory nerve damage.
 Several individuals with RTD Type 2 that have had prior language development with usable residual hearing, but very poor speech perception, have reported excellent outcomes with cochlear implantation.